discordjs/guide/guide/voice/voice-broadcasts.md

 ## Creating broadcasts

-You can create as many broadcasts as you want via the voice submodule:
+You can create as many broadcasts as you want via the voice sub-module:

 ```js
 const broadcast = client.voice.createBroadcast();